Patryk27/lxd-snapper/readme.md

-This command is **destructive** - it completely ignores all the `keep-` options and recklessly deletes all snapshots it can find (even the non-auto-ones!).
-It does not touch the containers themselves though, they will survive.
+This command is **destructive** - it completely ignores all the `keep-` options and recklessly deletes all snapshots it can find (even the non-auto ones!).
+It does not touch the containers themselves though, they will survive and keep running.

 You can execute `./lxd-snapper --dry-run nuke` to perform a simulation that will show what _would_ happen without actually removing any